 - Incoming packets from network 192.168.21.0 are blocked.

 - Incoming packets destined for the internal TELNET server (port 23) are blocked.

 - Incoming packets destined for host 192.168.21.3 are blocked.

 - All well-known services to the network 192.168.21.0 are allowed.

-Second Generation- Stateful Inspection Firewall: Stateful firewalls (performs Stateful Packet Inspection) are able to determine the connection state of packet, unlike Packet filtering firewall, which makes it more efficient.
+- Second Generation- Stateful Inspection Firewall: Stateful firewalls (performs Stateful Packet Inspection) are able to determine the connection state of packet, unlike Packet filtering firewall, which makes it more efficient.
 It keeps track of the state of networks connection travelling across it, such as TCP streams.
 So the filtering decisions would not only be based on defined rules, but also on packet’s history in the state table.

-Third Generation- Application Layer Firewall : Application layer firewall can inspect and filter the packets on any OSI layer, up to application layer.
-It has ability to block specific content, also recognize when certain application and protocols (like HTTP, FTP) are being misused.
+- Third Generation- Application Layer Firewall : Application layer firewall can inspect and filter the packets on any OSI layer, up to the application layer.
+It has the ability to block specific content, also recognize when certain application and protocols (like HTTP, FTP) are being misused.
 In other words, Application layer firewalls are hosts that run proxy servers.
 A proxy firewall prevents the direct connection between either side of the firewall, each packet has to pass through the proxy.
 It can allow or block the traffic based on predefined rules.
 Note: Application layer firewalls can also be used as Network Address Translator(NAT).

 Types of Firewall